 The Pednormead End project

-We are committed to managing flood risk and to the proactive maintenance of our structure, and Pednormead End is one of several flood risk management projects currently underway across the county.
+We're committed to managing flood risk and the proactive maintenance of our structure.
+This is one of several flood risk management projects.

-Following an investigation in 2015, it was found that over 100 homes are susceptible to flooding in the future in Pednormead End, an area of Chesham located in South-East Buckinghamshire.
+The investigation showed that over 100 homes are susceptible to potential flooding in Pednormead End, Chesham.

 • excessive surface water

-• water rising over the top of the banks on River Chess (caused by heavy downpours)
+• water rising over the top of the banks on the River Chess (caused by heavy rain)

 • rising groundwater